presslabs/toplytics/src/README.txt

 Alternatively, go into your WordPress dashboard and click on *Plugins -> Add Plugin* and search for Toplytics.
 Then click on *Install*, then on *Activate Now*.

-We offer two possibilities to use Toplytics: through **Public Authorization** or the **Private Authorization**, for more configuration details check https://www.presslabs.com/code/toplytics/installation/.
+We offer two possibilities to use Toplytics: through **Public Authorization** or the **Private Authorization**, for more configuration details check [Toplytics installation](https://www.presslabs.com/code/toplytics/installation/).

 The **Public Authorization** method is using the Presslabs public API key to authenticate you to the Google Analytics API, and you don't have to set up your own API keys.
 To use this method, simply press the **Log in with your Google Account via Presslabs.org** button and you will be redirected to the Google Authorization screen where you will be asked for read access to your analytics profiles.